 Depending on the prevailing tax regime in India and Mauritius, the India Fund may invest into securities through its subsidiary, BlackRock India Equities (Mauritius) Limited (the "Subsidiary").
+Historically, the India Fund has invested through the Subsidiary.
+As explained below (in the section headed Taxation of the Subsidiary and of the India Fund), the Directors intend to end this arrangement.

 The Subsidiary is incorporated as a private company, limited by shares.
 The Subsidiary holds a Category 1 Global Business Licence for the purpose of the Financial Services Act 2007 and is regulated by the Financial Services Commission, Mauritius ("FSC").
 The Subsidiary will invest in Indian securities.
 It must be understood that in giving this authorisation, the FSC does not vouch for the financial soundness or the correctness of any of the statements made or opinions expressed with regard to the Subsidiary.
 Investors in the Subsidiary are not protected by any statutory compensation arrangements in Mauritius in the event of the Subsidiary's failure.